AdobeDocs/experience-manager-xml-documentation-learn.en/help/courses/README.md

-# XML Documentation for Adobe Experience Manager (or AEM DoX)
+# Adobe Experience Manager Guides

-This is the repo to store the videos and markdown files for the "XML Documentation" courses.
+This is the repo to store the videos and markdown files for the "AEM Guides" courses.